Don Piccard: Hot air ballooning

 In 1962, he founded the nation's first hot-air balloon race at the St. Paul Winter Carnival.
 On 13 April 1963, Piccard and Ed Yost were the first people to cross the English Channel in a hot air balloon.
 Also in 1963 at Kalamazoo, Michigan, Piccard clerked the first National Aeronautic Association-recognized National Hot Air Balloon Championship.

 Piccard worked on thermal balloons at Raven Industries from 1962-1964.
 At Raven, he is credited with making hot air balloons safer by the use of load tapes, lobular gore design, light weight long life fabric and non-conductive materials.
 Most notably load tapes in the design and construction of balloons receives credit as the single greatest factor in hot air balloon safety and is used in today’s manufacturing.
 Piccard is also credited with the rapid delation concept, which is superior and safer than the 1970 balloon parachute top design.
 He also promoted ballooning as a sport and in 1964 started designing balloons through his company Piccard Balloons, eventually incorporating in 1972.
 In 1985 he sold the Federal Aviation Authority balloon type-certificates to Galaxy Balloons and The Balloon Works.

-Piccard appeared as a "Mr. X" guest on What's My Line on September 1, 1963, where he stated he was from Sioux Falls, South Dakota.
-He died in St. Paul, Minnesota in 2020 at the age of 94.
+Piccard appeared as himself on the November 13, 1961 episode of the CBS gameshow To Tell the Truth.
+He also appeared as a "Mr. X" guest on What's My Line on September 1, 1963, where he stated he was from Sioux Falls, South Dakota.

+Piccard died in St. Paul, Minnesota in 2020 at the age of 94.